zhouhao028/Iknow_up/README.md

 ![image](https://github.com/zhouhao028/Iknow_up/blob/main/Figures/model.png)

 ## Prepare Data
-The datasets used in our experiments can be downloaded from their official websites: [VSR](https://github.com/cambridgeltl/visual-spatial-reasoning), [Whatsup_vlm](https://github.com/amitakamath/whatsup_vlms).
+The datasets used in our experiments can be downloaded from their official websites: [VSR](https://github.com/cambridgeltl/visual-spatial-reasoning), [Whatsup_vlm](https://github.com/amitakamath/whatsup_vlms).We provide some of the datasets, can be found here {[GoogleDrive](https://drive.google.com/drive/folders/1wgZX8M9d0vZsEhJAYGMxmr3sa0O6ig8j?usp=drive_link)}.

 ## 3D Reconstruction
 [Zero-1-to-3](https://github.com/cvlab-columbia/zero123) is a model designed for visual reconstruction tasks.
 We use Zero-1-to-3 as our model component to perform 3D reconstruction on the dataset.